Open-Sourced-Olaf/Code-Kindle/README.md

 ## How to run the project locally.
 - To translate the cpp/c codes,move to the cpp-pseudogen folder upload a file named "prog.cpp" and then compile the main.cpp using the command
- "g++ -o main.cpp" after that execute ./main, it will display the output in the terminal as well as create a output.text file.
+ `g++ main.cpp -o main` after that execute `./main`, it will display the output in the terminal as well as create a output.text file.
- - To translate the python code, move to the python-scripts folder, upload a file named hello.py, then compile the generate-pseudo.py file using the python3 generate-pseudo.py, it will produce hello-pseudo file in the working directory.
+ - To translate the python code, move to the python-scripts folder, upload a file named hello.py, then compile the generate-pseudo.py file using the
+   `python3 generate-pseudo.py`, it will produce hello-pseudo file in the working directory.
-  - to run the frontend code, move to the frontend directory and run npm i followed by npm start.
+  - to run the frontend code, move to the frontend directory and run `npm i` followed by `npm start`.
- - to deploy and run the code on DFINITY, run dfx start --background to start the server in the backgrpound, then run dfx deploy, it will produce a      code_converter_assets canister id, copy that.
+ - to deploy and run the code on DFINITY, run `dfx start --background` to start the server in the background, then run `dfx deploy`, it will produce a      code_converter_assets canister id, copy that.
  - then open dfx.json and find the ip address, now the url of the web app will be http://127.0.0.1:8000/?canisterId=[canister-id].
- - to deploy, run dfx ping ic, dfx deploy --network=ic.
+ - to deploy, run `dfx ping ic`, `dfx deploy --network=ic`.
  - the deployed url will be https://[ your canisterId here ].ic0.app/
  > https://gb33l-zyaaa-aaaab-aagyq-cai.ic0.app/